V4Fire/Core/src/core/request/utils/README.md

 # core/request/utils

-This module provides a bunch of helper function to work with a request.
+This module provides a bunch of helper functions to work with a request.